|

 multipath.

-signal should appear as a straight line.
-The bumps in this line drastically
+clean signal should appear as a straight line.
+The bumps in this line

-reduces the signal levels on the Dish6000'.
-I have found that the flatter
+drastically reduces the signal levels on the Dish6000'.
+I have found that the

-this line gets, the higher the signal numbers get and the better the channel
+flatter this line gets, the higher the signal numbers get and the better the

 - The wider spacing resulted in greater multipath reduction, but it also